 - Visit the ancient shepherd village of Old Panteleimonas; located ~30km away.

-- Hike in Meteora, an incredible UNESCO World Heritage Site, home to suspended monasteries, and unique hikes – on one guided hike, you can hike to an old monk jail!
+- Hike in Meteora.
+It’s an incredible UNESCO World Heritage Site, home to suspended monasteries, and unique hikes.
+On one guided hike, you can hike to an old monk jail!
 It’s located ~2 hours from Mount Olympus by car.

 Where to Stay: